 When he says that he doesn’t understand, and he doesn’t need to understand, my husband is helping by making our family as comfortable as we can be, when my illness shows its ugliest side.
 In the moment, it releases us from talking about it.
 I have a hard time talking about these feelings after they have passed.
 I’m not in any shape to talk about them during the middle of it all.
 His words explain the look on his face, a look I used to interpret as disgust or fear.
 “The Look” happens because he doesn’t understand.
 Knowing that releases me from the fear that it means something bigger and uglier.

 So, why the second part?
 Why does he say that he doesn’t need to understand?

-Partners, spouses, parents, grandparents: if they haven’t experienced the feelings that come with anxiety, depression, postpartum rage… they they just don’t know what those things feel like.
+Partners, spouses, parents, grandparents: If they haven’t experienced the feelings that come with anxiety, depression, and postpartum rage, then they just don’t know what those things feel like.
 They can’t know, no matter how I try to explain it.
 I’m good with words; I’m a writer.
 I can’t make it happen any more than a writer can make me taste something I’ve never eaten.
-Everyone understands certain levels of anxiety, sadness, anger, etc., but that doesn’t make it any easier to understand why I my child taken to another room, because I feel so full of rage that his touch upsets me, and his laughter sounds taunting.
+Everyone understands certain levels of anxiety, sadness, anger, etc., but that doesn’t make it any easier to understand why I need my child taken to another room, because I feel so full of rage that his touch upsets me, and his laughter sounds taunting.

 He doesn’t understand.
 He doesn’t need to understand.
 We need acceptance.
 He needs to accept that I feel something so intense, that I want our child to be in another room, if possible.
 I need to accept that these feelings have come, and that they will go.
 These are the words we use to communicate that that is happening.
 We make for a truly awesome team, especially during those moments.